thushi99/stegbyte/README.md

+# Stegcurity

+**Version:** 1.0
+**Authors:** Andrew Quach and Stanislav Lyakhov

-## About Stegcurity
+## Introduction

-Stegcurity is a python based stegnography tool designed to hide messages in to the images.
-It helps people who wish to share a secret within an image.
+Stegcurity is a Least Significant Bit Steganography tool created to hide messages in to the images.
+Stegcurity has two main functions and a sub function.
+Stenographic LSB encoding and decoding.
+Encoding embeds a secret image in the last significant bits of a cover image.
+Decoding extracts a secret image from an steganographic image using LSB.
+The other sub function is List the PNG images.

 ## Screenshots